alkampfergit/personal-blog/codewrecks/content/post/old/2009/04/build-a-menu-for-aspnet-mvc-site.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

-Since Iâ€™m doing partial rendering, I do not want each action in the controller to render the menu, so I create a base controller with this property
+Since I'm doing partial rendering, I do not want each action in the controller to render the menu, so I create a base controller with this property

 {{< highlight csharp "linenos=table,linenostart=1" >}}
       public MenuItem RootMenu